Rohit-Rawat24/Project1/README.md

 # Usage
 - The HQL commands can be used on similar large datasets, specifically those found in Wikipedia dumps - https://dumps.wikimedia.org/
 - This script was designed to answer all sorts of questions pertaining to big data.

+# Problem Statement
+- 1.Which English wikipedia article got the most traffic on January 20, 2021?